-An article in the New York Times, dated April 22, 2020, by Abdi Latif Dahir underscored the hunger many people will face due the coronavirus.
-The title of his article was provocative ‘Instead of Coronavirus, the Hunger will Kill Us.’
-A Global Food Crisis Looms.
-This New York Times article states: The coronavirus pandemic has brought hunger to millions of people around the world.
-National lockdowns and social distancing measures are drying up work and incomes and are likely to disrupt agricultural production and supply routes – leaving millions to worry how they will get enough to eat.
+Second, “‘Instead of Coronavirus, the Hunger Will Kill Us.’
+A Global Food Crisis Looms,” published in the New York Times on April 22, 2020, underscores the hunger many people will face due to the coronavirus.
+The article, written by Abdi Latif Dahir, highlights how COVID-19 has brought hunger to millions of people around the world.
+National lockdowns and social distancing measures are drying up work and incomes, likely to disrupt agricultural production and supply routes.
+This leaves millions to worry about how they will get enough to eat.

-When Uganda shut down its’ schools on March 20th, many of our students had to leave the safety of the schools where they not only received an education but were assured of a clean place to live and food to eat.
+When Uganda shut down its’ schools on March 20th, many of our students had to leave “safety.”
+At school, they receive an education and have an assurance of a clean place to live and food to eat.
 This is important.
-St. Kizito students – many of them – rely on the generosity of our donors to obtain an education as well as enjoy a more secure life; that is a life where meals are provided along with the stability and structure the school environment offers.
-With the suspension of school we fear for some of our students, whose parent or parents are day laborers who are now forced to stay at home with no means to support their family and no safety net to turn to.
+Many of the St. Kizito students rely on the generosity of our donors to obtain an education and enjoy a more secure life.
+This is a life with fulfilling meals and the stability & structure the school environment offers.
+With the suspension of school, we fear for some of our students, whose parents are day laborers, will now be forced to stay at home with no means to support their families and no safety net to turn to.

 Pre-primary, primary, and secondary schools were tentatively scheduled to resume this past week on April 27th.
 This did not happen.
 Schools remain closed as of today.
 The tentative new reopen date is set for June 1st.